scriptotek/lc-spreadsheets/_episodes/05-exporting-data.md

   - Ben Marwick
 ---

-## Exporting data as CSV
+## The Excel file format

-The default Excel file format (`*.xls` or `*.xlsx` - depending on the Excel version) works well in many cases, but for **archiving/long-term storage** or for **publishing/sharing** your data, there's some reasons to consider alternatives:
+By default, Excel, stores spreadsheet data in the Excel file format (`*.xls` or `*.xlsx` - depending on the Excel version).

+- The format can contain not only data, but also formulas, visualizations, images, comments, formatting (color, text styles, etc.), even scripts (a common source of viruses in the past) and what have you.
+This is worth spelling out, since it's what makes *spreadsheets* different from *data tables*.

-- The Excel format is a *proprietary format*, linked to a specific piece of (non-free) software (Excel).
-Other software may not be able to open the files correctly.
+- The format is *proprietary* and its development is linked to a specific piece of (non-free) software (Excel).
+  - In general this is a bad thing, since it might tie you to the specific piece of software.
+    Which also might not be available 5, 10, 20 years from now.
-  - This is less of an issue with Excel files than many other proprietary formats though.
-The ubiquity of Excel has led to good third-party support for the format, and there's no shortage of *free* and *open* software with good support for the format.
+  - It's less of an issue with the Excel format than many other proprietary formats – the ubiquity of Excel has led to good third-party support for the format, and there's no shortage of *free* and *open* software that supports the format.
+    Not all implementations support all features of the format though.

 - The format changes over time together with the software itself.
   Different versions of Excel may handle data differently, leading to inconsistencies.

 - It's a *very complex* file format.
 This is an issue that is often overlooked, but for long-term storage it's imporant to keep in mind.